-- SetSecond Fixed Length use this label to instruct the scanner that the next two programming labels you scan will define the second fixed label length.
-Again, this setting can be any even number of digits between 04 and 50 digits. - No Second Fixed Length scan this label after setting the first fixed length to instruct the scanner to recognize only the label length chosen as the first fixed length.
+- Set Second Fixed Length use this label to instruct the scanner that the next two programming labels you scan will define the second fixed label length.
+Again, this setting can be any even number of digits between 02 and 50 digits.
+(Note: For IBM Interface: use even number of digits between 02 and 32). - No Second Fixed Length scan this label after setting the first fixed length to instruct the scanner to recognize only the label length chosen as the first fixed length.